CumulusNetworks/docs/content/cumulus-linux-58/System-Configuration/Netfilter-ACLs.md

 ### Estimate the Number of Rules

-To estimate the number of rules you can create from an ACL entry, first determine if that entry is an ingress or an egress.
-Then, determine if it is an IPv4-mac or IPv6 type rule.
+To estimate the number of rules you can create from an ACL entry, first determine if the ACL entry is ingress or egress.
+Then, determine if the entry is an `IPv4-mac` or `IPv6` type rule.
 This determines the slice to which the rule belongs.
 Use the following to determine how many entries the switch uses for each type.

 By default, each entry occupies one double wide entry, except if the entry is one of the following:
 - An entry with multiple comma-separated input interfaces splits into one rule for each input interface.
 For example, this entry splits into two rules:

   ```